 Some folks have already read my stuff there.
 For those who didn't, B2MeM was really cool this year-they had designed a questing game involving Morgoth's return and the battle at the end of the world.
 There was role-playing as well as writing and you could take literally any character in Tolkien's canon or an original character of your own.
 I played Imrahil and Dwimordene played Halbarad.
 There were tons of Silm Elves, a reformed first-age vampire, a hobbit from the Seventh Age who was apparently living in a national park in America and many others.
 Imrahil went on a quest to the Valar to speak for Ar-Pharazon and the Numenoreans shut under their mountains.
 Halbarad was involved with a Haradric waif from the Seventh Age and kept be-bopping back and forth in time and getting shot.
 In the link I've given you, Imrahil gets sucked into one of Halbarad's time trips and they end up in Umbar (Amber) in the Seventh Age.

 Not meaning to be coy here, and I've discussed with Una about her posting her story that has been sitting around since about 2003 and answers the question, but I think she would like to do some re-writing before she does.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter seven nine six four as a four place number.
+In the field marked validation number, enter four zero one three as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved